purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Optimization-Algorithms/gradient-descent.md

  When the unit vector $u$ is aligned with the gradient vector $\nabla f$, the dot product $\nabla f \cdot \mathbf{u}$ will definitely be a positive value, and it will be maximized.

+The statement that "the gradient vector points to the direction of steepest ascent" is a convention based on the fact that the gradient gives the direction of maximum positive rate of change.
+The direction of steepest descent is indeed the opposite of the gradient vector, but when we refer to the direction the gradient points, we're conventionally speaking of ascent.